reHackable/awesome-reMarkable/README.md

 - [reGitable](https://github.com/after-eight/regitable) - Backup your reMarkable with git and sync changes to a remote repository automatically.
 - [Remarcal](https://remarcal.com/) - Sync Google, Outlook, Apple, and more calendars to reMarkable.
 - [reMarkable RSS](https://github.com/eksubin/Remarkable-RSS-Feed) - Read RSS feeds on reMarkable via google drive integration.
 Automated Script to convert RSS-feeds as PDFs and upload to google drive.
-- [rss2remarkable](https://codeberg.org/akselmo/rss2remarkable) - Generates PDF of given RSS feeds and send is to your reMarkable cloud.
 - [remarkable_simplenote](https://github.com/bgribble/remarkable_simplenote) - Sync simplenote notes to reMarkable (currently one-way)
 - [reMarkable-Sink](http://github.com/hmenzagh/reMarkable-Sink) - Turn a folder into a wormhole to your reMarkable.
 - [remarkable-substack](https://github.com/jwoglom/remarkable-substack/) - Syncs unread Substack posts to the reMarkable Cloud.